Lifestyle

 Convinced it’s time to prioritise your balance?
 Here are some ways you can start improving your balance, bit by bit:

 Don't go too hard, too fast - develop your balance over time.
-The video below offers a series of exercises:
+Here is a series of exercises:

 Heard of Dr Michael Mosley's balance challenge?